Prevention Services

 Since 1993, Manatee Children’s Services has offered nationally accredited programs with the mission of preventing child abuse, providing caregiver support, educating at-risk youth, and promoting healthy family functioning.

-Teens and their families face complex challenges in today’s world, including personal safety, human trafficking, social media pressures, pregnancy prevention, communication, and healthy relationships.
-Through the TRUTH program, our Family Advocates mentor and educate youth ages 10 to 17 and their families, equipping them to make safe, healthy decisions.
+Today’s teens and their families face many challenges, including personal safety concerns, human trafficking, social media pressures, pregnancy risks, communication struggles, and building healthy relationships.
+Through the TRUTH program, our Family Advocates mentor and educate youth ages 10 to 17 and their families, helping them make safe and healthy choices.

-At the heart of TRUTH is a focus on teen pregnancy prevention, as children of teenage mothers face higher risks of abuse due to stress and socioeconomic challenges.
-For the year ending September 30, 2024, youth in TRUTH achieved a 100% success rate in remaining free of first-time or repeat pregnancies within 18 months of completing the program.
+A key focus of TRUTH is teen pregnancy prevention.
+Research shows that children born to teenage parents may face higher risks of abuse due to increased stress and financial challenges.
+For the year ending September 30, 2025, youth in TRUTH achieved a 100% success rate in remaining free of first-time or repeat pregnancies within 18 months of completing the program.

-GAP is a prevention program designed to support kinship caregivers (grandparents, aunts, uncles, or other relatives) who step in to raise children removed from unsafe homes due to abuse or neglect.
-The program provides mentoring, resources, and a caring community to help families stay strong and stable.
+GAP is a prevention program that supports kinship caregivers (grandparents, aunts, uncles, and other relatives) who step in to care for children removed from unsafe homes due to abuse or neglect.
+These caregivers often take on this responsibility unexpectedly; GAP provides the guidance, resources, and community support they need to keep their families strong and stable.

-Services include support groups with guest speakers, parenting workshops, counseling, peer groups for children, advocacy, community resources, holiday food drives, warmline support, and referrals.
-The goal is simple yet powerful: to keep children safe, prevent foster care placement, and ensure caregivers have the tools they need to succeed.
+Services include support groups with guest speakers, parenting workshops, counseling, peer groups for children, advocacy, connections to community resources, holiday food drives, warmline for guidance, and referrals to additional services.
+The goal is simple yet powerful: to keep children safe, prevent the need for foster care, and ensure caregivers have the tools and confidence to succeed.

-For the year ending September 30, 2024, 94% of the 143 families served through GAP remained stable, abuse-free, and avoided entry or re-entry into foster care.
-The remaining families achieved reunification with parents after completing their case plans or were placed with other relatives.
+During the year ending September 30, 2025, 99% of the 225 families served through GAP remained stable, free from abuse, and avoided entering or re-entering foster care.

 KIDS Personal Safety delivers age-appropriate workshops to children in Manatee County schools, focusing on identification and prevention techniques to help protect them from abuse and threats to their well-being.